Azure/azure-sdk/docs/android/design.md

 ### Async API

-{% include requirement/MUST %} offer an async service client named `<ServiceName>AsyncClient`.
+{% include requirement/MUST id="android-async-client-name" %} offer an async service client named `<ServiceName>AsyncClient`.
 More than one service client may be offered for a single service.

-{% include requirement/MUST %} use [Project Reactor] to provide consumers with a high-quality async API.
+{% include requirement/MUST id="android-async-framework" %} use [Project Reactor] to provide consumers with a high-quality async API.

-{% include requirement/MUSTNOT %} use any other async APIs, such as `CompletableFuture` or [RxJava].
+{% include requirement/MUSTNOT id="android-async-only-framework" %} use any other async APIs, such as `CompletableFuture` or [RxJava].

-{% include requirement/MUSTNOT %} use the suffix `Async` in methods that do operations asynchronously.
+{% include requirement/MUSTNOT id="android-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
 Let the fact the user has an instance of an 'async client' provide this context.

-{% include requirement/MUSTNOT %} provide multiple asynchronous methods for a single REST endpoint, unless to provide overloaded methods to enable alternative or optional method parameters.
+{% include requirement/MUSTNOT id="android-async-multiple-methods" %} provide multiple asynchronous methods for a single REST endpoint, unless to provide overloaded methods to enable alternative or optional method parameters.

-{% include requirement/MUSTNOT %} provide API that accepts a cancellation token.
+{% include requirement/MUSTNOT id="android-async-cancellation" %} provide API that accepts a cancellation token.
 Cancellation isn't a common pattern in Java.
 Developers who need to cancel requests unsubscribe from a publisher to cancel the request.

-{% include requirement/MUSTNOT %} write custom APIs for streaming or async operations.
+{% include requirement/MUSTNOT id="android-async-use-azure-core" %} write custom APIs for streaming or async operations.
 Make use of the existing functionality offered in the Azure core library.
 Discuss proposed changes to the Azure core library with the [Architecture Board].

-{% include requirement/MUSTNOT %} include blocking calls inside async client library code.
+{% include requirement/MUSTNOT id="android-async-no-blocking" %} include blocking calls inside async client library code.
 Use [BlockHound] to detect blocking calls in async APIs.

 ### Sync API

-{% include requirement/MUST %} offer a sync service client named `<ServiceName>Client`.
+{% include requirement/MUST id="android-sync-client-name" %} offer a sync service client named `<ServiceName>Client`.
 More than one service client may be offered for a single service.

-{% include requirement/MUSTNOT %} provide a sync API that accepts a cancellation token.
+{% include requirement/MUSTNOT id="android-sync-cancellation" %} provide a sync API that accepts a cancellation token.
 Cancellation isn't a common pattern in Java.
 Developers who need to cancel requests should use the async API instead.

 ## Service clients

-{% include requirement/MUST %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).
+{% include requirement/MUST id="android-service-client-naming" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).

-{% include requirement/MUST %} annotate all service clients with the `@ServiceClient` annotation.
+{% include requirement/MUST id="android-service-client-annotation" %} annotate all service clients with the `@ServiceClient` annotation.

-{% include requirement/MUST %} place service clients in the root package of their corresponding client library (for example, `com.azure.storage.blob.BlobClient`, as `com.azure.storage.blob` is considered the root package in this example).
+{% include requirement/MUST id="android-service-client-location" %} place service clients in the root package of their corresponding client library (for example, `com.azure.storage.blob.BlobClient`, as `com.azure.storage.blob` is considered the root package in this example).

-{% include requirement/MUST %} ensure that all service client classes are immutable upon instantiation.
+{% include requirement/MUST id="android-service-client-immutability" %} ensure that all service client classes are immutable upon instantiation.

-{% include requirement/MUSTNOT %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
+{% include requirement/MUSTNOT id="android-service-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
 Keep visibility to a minimum.

-{% include requirement/MUST %} follow the basic shape outlined below for all synchronous service clients:
+{% include requirement/MUST id="android-sync-service-client-shape" %} follow the basic shape outlined below for all synchronous service clients:

 ```java
 // Copyright (c) Microsoft Corporation.
 All rights reserved.